sniklaus/teaching-webdev/README.md

 Try executing this command again after updating the `1-hello.txt` and replacing the questions marks with your username that you were given.
 The command should now complete with a success message and the [webinterface](http://mercury.cs.pdx.edu/) of the grading server should now indicate that you received a point for this exercise.

 ## grading
 You can submit exercises as often as you want until you pass them.
 This emphasizes the trial-and-error methodology that you encounter in the real world.
 There is no penalty for failed submissions, the grading is purely based on the score that the webinterface indicates by the time the respective deadline has passed.
+There is nothing to submit to the course website, your submissions are already stored on the grading server.

 ## `html/*`
 In this category, you are asked to visually reproduce the given images by specifying the markup in the respective HTML file.
 There is no scaffolding provided, the HTML files are thus empty.
 Make sure to consult the webinterface of the grading server to obtain a visual comparison between the target and your submission.